-It is the fourth most common neurological disorder in the United States, after migraine headaches, stroke and Alzheimer's disease, according to the national Epilepsy Foundation.
+It is the fourth most common neurological disorder in the United States, after migraine headaches, stroke and Alzheimer's disease, according to the Epilepsy Foundation.

 Seizures can range from relatively benign to life-threatening and severely disabling.
 Some people begin experiencing them in childhood while others have seizures that emerge later in life.
-Some have a genetic component; others may be triggered by a traumatic brain injury.
+Some seizures have a genetic component; others may be triggered by a traumatic brain injury.

 A variety of anticonvulsant medications have shown success in controlling seizures in many people.
 Neuropsychological therapies and a specialized diet also can help.
 Other patients are helped by surgical intervention.

 At the UC Irvine Health Comprehensive Epilepsy Program, we diagnose and treat all types of epilepsy — including idiopathic (genetic), symptomatic (cause known) and cryptogenic (cause unknown) — in patients 12 years of age and older.
 We have special expertise in helping patients with:

 - Drug-resistant epilepsy, also known as medically refractory epilepsy

 - Women with epilepsy whose seizures are affected by their menstrual cycles.
 This is also known as catamenial epilepsy.

 The key to improved control of an epileptic seizure disorder is an accurate diagnosis.
 Each case is unique.
 Our skilled physicians interview and examine each patient, then perform diagnostic tests to identify the type of seizure, locate its origins and determine the underlying cause, if possible.